SEO Doesn't Have to Suck: Part 2 - Easy Ways to Make Google Love You

 Batman had Robin, SEO has Social Media

-While social media doesn’t directly boost your rankings, it does drive traffic to your site, and that’s always a win.
+While social media doesn't directly boost your rankings, it does drive traffic to your site—and that's always a win.

 If you know where your audience hangs out for fun - places like Instagram, TikTok or LinkedIn, you can share your blog posts there, too.
 If you have a post that is of interest, often you can include a clickable link directly to your blog post - and guess what?
 If you've done a good job of guiding people around as per the section above, they may likely stay a bit longer.